Article By: Brian Halsey ‡ Edited By: Leanne Ridgeway

 In their own words: “Their decision to self-produce the release is a reflection of both the changing landscape of the music industry, and the Church’s wholeheartedly DIY approach, having turned down major label offers in favor of maintaining independence.“

-‘Science Fiction’ will be supported by UK and European shows (current dates below).
-The group are also contributing a track to Magnetic Eye Records’ Pink Floyd ‘The Wall Redux’ tribute album, alongside the Melvins and Mark Lanegan, and continue their ‘Tele-Vision’ output with three new music videos, coming soon at cosmicskull.org.
+‘Science Fiction’ will be supported by the UK and European shows (current dates below).
+The group is also contributing a track to Magnetic Eye Records’ Pink Floyd ‘The Wall Redux’ tribute album, alongside the Melvins and Mark Lanegan, and continue their ‘Tele-Vision’ output with three new music videos, coming soon at cosmicskull.org.

 Tour & Festival Dates 2018: